bradenaw/backpressure/README.md

 some time, and may even time out before they can be served.
 This creates a _sustaining effect_ for
 overload: now every request arriving at this server needs to wait its turn in a large backlog of requests, increasing latency, and many of the requests are unsuccessful because they take so long to actually be processed.
-This situation is called **buffer bloat**, because "buffering" and "queueing" are often used rather interchangeably, and the queue is bloated with the high, persistent number of requests.
+This situation is called **buffer bloat**.

 The important thing to note is that _good_ queues, those that are used to absorb short-term load spikes, are **frequently empty**.
 A small spike comes in and fills up the queue, the queue quickly gets emptied again by the server catching up.
 This is where [**Controlled Delay (CoDel)**](https://datatracker.ietf.org/doc/html/rfc8289) comes in.
-(Another concept shamelessly taken from our friends in networking.)
 A CoDel is a queue that is processed in FIFO order for fairness during "good" times to allow for fairness and short tail-latency, and switches to LIFO order with a very aggressive timeout during overload situations to ensure the queue empties again to avoid buffer bloat.

 At the heart of any semaphore or rate limiter is indeed a queue, and the types provided in this package use CoDel as their queueing policy to avoid accidentally introducing buffer bloat while